-We recently got a testimonial from Elena, who found sweetamine ended the pain in her hips from doing housework, and also reported about sweetamine helping with her sister’s retinitis pigmentosa (RP), a genetically inherited, progressive degenerative eye disease:
+A happy sweetamine customer--Elena in Los Angeles—just gave us a testimonial about how sweetamine ended the pain in her hips from doing housework, and also reported about sweetamine’s helping with her sister’s retinitis pigmentosa (RP), a genetically inherited, progressive degenerative eye disease:

 “Since birth, she has had the eye disease retinitis pigmentosa.
 With this condition, she uses magnifying eyeglasses to address her bad vision which is just 2% of what normal vision is.
 After a couple of weeks of having sweetamine in her diet, here eyeglass strength went from 3.0x to 1.75x!”